Things to Do in the Miami Art Deco District

 The building was renovated and restored in 1994 under the direction of world-renown architect Philippe Starck hoping to attract a new generation of chic hotel guests.

 The Delano succeeded and is now one of the hottest hotels in Miami, with celebrity guests like Kim Kardashian, Jay-Z, and Leo DiCaprio.

 19. The End

 Having just toured almost 10 blocks along both Ocean Avenue and Collins Avenue, it’s about time to wrap up this tour.

-If you’re not tired, we recommend heading over to Lincoln Road for some shopping at their historic open air mall.
-Of course, you can take a bus tour or boat tour, so be sure to check out our posts about which tours are the best.
+If you’re not tired, we recommend heading over to Lincoln Road for some shopping at their historic open-air mall.

-Please note that prices of hotels vary by season and events taking place in the city.
+Please note that the prices of hotels vary by season and events taking place in the city.

 Inexpensive (under $200 a night)

 Unfortunately, it’s slim pickings when it comes to inexpensive hotels in South Beach.
 You might find better rates at an Airbnb.
 Here are a few hotels under $200 a night still around.